USS Glaucus

+Service history

-Service historyGlaucus, a screw steamer, was in the process of being built by the Van Duesen Brothers in New York City for the Neptune Steamship Company when she was purchased on behalf of the U.S. Navy on 17 July 1863 by Rear Admiral F. H. Gregory; and commissioned 18 February 1864, Comdr.
-C. H. B. Caldwell in command.Glaucus was assigned to the North Atlantic Blockading Squadron, but before assuming her duties she was chosen to transport Senor Manuel Murillo, newly elected President of Colombia, to Cartagena.
+Glaucus, a screw steamer, was in the process of being built by the Van Duesen Brothers in New York City for the Neptune Steamship Company when she was purchased on behalf of the U.S. Navy on 17 July 1863 by Rear Admiral F. H. Gregory; and commissioned 18 February 1864, Comdr.
+C. H. B. Caldwell in command.

+Glaucus was assigned to the North Atlantic Blockading Squadron, but before assuming her duties she was chosen to transport Senor Manuel Murillo, newly elected President of Colombia, to Cartagena.
 She departed 5 March from New York and arrived Cartagena 16 March.

 Returning to Beaufort, North Carolina, 3 May 1864, Glaucus took up blockading station off Cape Fear River.
 On 28 May, while pursuing a blockade runner off the Western Bar, Glaucus caught fire and was nearly destroyed.
 The crew managed to control the flames, however; and she proceeded to Philadelphia, Pennsylvania, for repairs, arriving 9 June 1864 and decommissioning 11 June.

 Repaired and recommissioned 22 August 1864, she broke down on her way to New York City, and had to again undergo extensive repairs.
 Sailing to join the West India Convoy Fleet, she grounded near Molasses Reef in the Bahamas, and had to be towed 30 May 1865.

 She was decommissioned 6 June 1865.